Register for Training

 Tuesday's topics will include:

-- Univariate time series models, estimation and forecasting
+- Univariate time series models, motivation, estimation, and forecasting

 - Serial correlation